ArchieDxncan/MinecraftConsoles/README.md

 It is primarily used for:

 - Testing new features.
-- Integrating code from other projects.
+- Integrating and adapting code from other projects.
-- Merging upstream commits that have not yet been officially merged.
+- Merging upstream pull requests that have not yet been officially merged.

 ---